elanatframework/Web_forms/README.md

 </form>
 ```

-## PostBack and GetBack and TagBack method
+## PostBack and GetBack and TagBack method and WebSocketBack

 `PostBack` and `GetBack` are two methods in WebFormsJS.